kevingrismore/prefect-select-actions/README.md

 ### Update or create a deployment in `prefect.yaml`

-When a deployment definition is changed or added, we need to persist those changes to Prefect Cloud/Server, but no image building or pushing is required:
+When a deployment definition is changed or added, we need to persist those changes to Prefect Cloud/Server, but no image building or pushing is required.
+This time, the changes were pushed to the `staging` branch:

-`python select_actions.py --pull production`
+`python select_actions.py --pull staging`

 ```yaml
 actions: